 - Academic Training before completion of studies will be deducted from the total 18 or 36 months

-- A brief description of the "goals and objectives" of your "training program" (your employment),
+- A brief description of the goals and objectives of your training program (which is the same as your employment),

-- The dates and location of the employment, the number of hours per week, salary,
+- The dates and location of the employment, the number of hours per week and the salary,

-- The name and address of your "training supervisor" (the quotations come from the regulations).
+- The name and address of your employment training supervisor

 Make sure that your employer's letter includes all of these details.
-(See the sample letter.)
+(For convenience, refer your employer to this sample letter.)

-Academic advisor's recommendation.
+2. Academic advisor's recommendation form.
 Give a copy of your employer's letter to your academic advisor for use in writing to your J-1 Responsible Officer recommending the Academic Training.
 According to the J-1 regulations, your advisor's recommendation must include the following:

 - The goals and objectives of the specific training program;